Why We Gather: Part I

 An Obligation to the Common Good

 Depending on your Bible translation, the word “church” is used around 115 times in the New Testament.
 “Church” is a distinctly English word whose derivation (from Greek to Latin to German to English) across the centuries is rather cryptic.
-But if we can crack the code on its original meaning and intent, it might shed some light on what the Lord intended for our gatherings.
+But if we can crack the code on its original meaning and intent of this word, it might shed some light on what the Lord intended for our gatherings.

 Whenever you come across the word “church” in scripture, the Greek word used there is the word ekklesia (ἐκκλησία) which is generally translated “assembly” or “gathering”.
 It’s a versatile word that could be used to refer to social, political, and religious gatherings.
 It could even be used to refer to groups that never formally gathered.